andrewgcx71/cs61b-sp18/3.Projects/proj2/README.md

 ------------------------------------------------------------------------------------------------------------------------

 If N is selected, enter a positive number to generate a world.
-Each number is supposed to genernate a unique world.
+Each number will genernate a new world, if same number was entered in mutiple games, it returns a same world.

 ![](https://media.giphy.com/media/35tVwIe6qVNRNedLEV/giphy.gif)